Register/Renew a Boat

 - Seller’s and Buyer’s Signature

 If it is determined that a BOS is not available at all or is not adequate, the customer should obtain an adequate BOS.
-If a BOS cannot be obtained, an Affidavit of Vessel Ownership may be completed.
+If a BOS cannot be obtained, the Affidavit of Vessel Ownership process may be completed.

-The documents that will later be used to transfer or register a boat in Georgia from a private sale may vary, depending if the boat is already registered in Georgia, and if the seller is the owner of record on the Georgia registration.
+The documents that will later be used to transfer or register a boat in Georgia from a private sale may vary, depending if the boat is already registered in Georgia, if the boat has a paper title issued, if the boat has been reported sold, and if the seller is the owner of record in the Georgia registration system.
 There are many possible scenarios, but these below are the most common.

 A Bill of Sale (BOS) for a boat must have adequate information to positively link the BOS to the boat.